DiscreteRate

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly tells when to use this tool: 'Use this to discover what's available before calling describe_demo or a run_* tool.'
-It does not explicitly state when not to use it, but the context is clear.
+The description explicitly says 'Use this to discover what's available before calling describe_demo or a run_* tool,' providing direct guidance on when to use it and naming the alternative tools it should precede.
+This is clear and actionable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.